ossec/ossec-docs/docs/manual/rules-decoders/create-custom.rst

 .. note::

-    Previous versions of this page page orginally was created by @j_hen on her blog http://jentalkstoomuch.blogspot.com/2010/09/writing-custom-ossec-rules-for-your.html
+    Previous versions of this page page originally was created by @j_hen on her blog http://jentalkstoomuch.blogspot.com/2010/09/writing-custom-ossec-rules-for-your.html
     Some content may be the same, but examples have been updated.

 .. note::